saptashwa2004/JHU-CRC-Vaccinations/README.md

 ### Initializing the Environment

 1. Open the newly cloned file.
-2. Launch the project by opening "JHU-CRC-Vaccinations.Rproj".
+2. Launch the project by opening `JHU-CRC-Vaccinations.Rproj`.
-3. Open "Analysis Script_Vaccinations Time-Series Plot.R".
+3. Open `Analysis Script_Vaccinations Time-Series Plot.R`.
 4. In the R console, activate the enviroment by runing:
     ```
     renv::restore()